 It's important to note that dirty fan blades will not have a high airflow efficiency, so be sure to dust your ceiling fans often.

 Tip: In the summer, run your fan counterclockwise for a cool breeze.
 In the winter, run your fan clockwise to push down warm air circulating near the ceiling to better distribute the heat throughout the room.
+You can change the fan direction using a switch on the motor housing or a button on the fan remote.

 From learning how to measure for a ceiling fan to finding the best outdoor ceiling fans for your patio, we are here to help.
 Ready to cool things off in your living spaces?
 We have options to deliver online orders when and where you need them.